Cray-HPE/docs-csm/upgrade/0.9/csm-0.9.5/operations/node_management/Reboot_NCNs.md

         Follow the procedure outlined above to `Reboot the selected NCN` again and verify the hostname is correctly set, afterward.

+    8. Disconnect from the console.

-    8. Uncordon the node
+    9. Uncordon the node

         ```bash
         ncn-m# kubectl uncordon <node you just rebooted>
         ```

-    9. Run the platform health checks from the [Validate CSM Health](../../../../../008-CSM-VALIDATION.md#platform-health-checks) procedure.
+    10. Run the platform health checks from the [Validate CSM Health](../../../../../008-CSM-VALIDATION.md#platform-health-checks) procedure.
 The `BGP Peering Status and Reset` procedure can be skipped, as a different procedure in step 12 will be used to verify the BGP peering status.

         Recall that updated copies of the two HealthCheck scripts referenced in the `Platform Health Checks` can be run from here: